-Municipalities (approx. 2'212 Municipalities)
+• Municipalities (approx. 2'200 Municipalities)

-Authority in all areas that are entrusted to them by the Canton → the municipalities are only allowed to levy taxes within the limits that the authorities delegated them in accordance to the respective cantonal laws
+Authority in all areas that are entrusted to them by the Canton → the municipalities are only allowed to levy taxes within the limits of the respective cantonal constitution and laws

 © Prof. Dr. iur.
-Madeleine Simonek, University of Zurich, Fall Semester 2019
+Madeleine Simonek, University of Zurich, Fall Semester 2020